Lambda-3/Graphene/README.md

 ### Docker-Compose

-Create a new config file and adjust your settings:

-	touch conf/graphene.conf

-Then, you can build and start the composed images:
+You can build and start the composed images by running:

 	docker-compose up